Bangladeshi animation: History

+In 2010, Ogniroth Studio was founded, which later became one of the major animation studios in the country.

 In 2019, Deepto TV & Cycore Studios produced an animated short film named Tomorrow.
-It became very popular after its release.

 In 2023, Null Station produced the first animated web series named XD Bros.
-It was released in 15 December 2023.
-Because of its brilliant animation quality it generated major hype among the youth of Bangladesh.
+It was released on 15 December 2023.
+Because of its brilliant animation quality, it generated major hype among the youth of Bangladesh.

-Sunset studio announced a racing focused anime style project "Dead End".
+Sunset Studio announced a racing-focused anime-style project, "Dead End".

 In 2025, it was reported that about 20,000 people are employed in Bangladeshi studios.
-The industry held $3.0 billion export earning potential, but is hampered by weak infrastructure, regulatory hurdles, and limited government help.
+The industry held $3.0 billion in export earning potential, but is hampered by weak infrastructure, regulatory hurdles, and limited government help.